MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepPrestartCheck.md

 ## SYNOPSIS

-Add the **Check Readiness** step to a task sequence.
-Use this step to verify that the target computer meets the specified deployment prerequisite conditions.
+Create an **Check Readiness** step, which you can add to a task sequence.

 ## SYNTAX